Mateusz-Grzelinski/nengo-3d/README.md

 ## File structure

-``
+`nengo_3d` - python module to use in your project `nengo_3d/nengo_app` - blender template
+`nengo_3d/nengo_app/bl_nengo_3d` - blender addon (automatic installation)
+`nengo_3d/nengo_app/dependencies` - scripts for installing addon and 3rt party modules `nengo_3d/nengo_app/blender_pip_modules` - blender addon dependencies (automatic installation)

-## Standing issues
+## Issues

-- [ ] do not store pointer directly to blender object, refer to them by name, it breaks undo system
+- [ ] do not store pointer directly to blender object, refer to them by name, it breaks undo system (almost done, todo _blender_object)
-- [ ] performance in UI panels is not great.
+- [x] performance in UI panels is not great.
 Advanced caching is needed or conversion to dedicated operators.
 Close addon panels that you do not use to improve performance
-- [ ] re-test save model state and restoring connection
+- [x] re-test save model state and restoring connection
 - [ ] allow for scrubbing data and stepping simulation even if reset is required